Mensun Bound: Publications

 Bound has authored or edited over 100 articles and several books on archaeology.
 In October 2022, Bound's account of the two expeditions to the Weddell Sea which led to the rediscovery of Shackleton's Endurance was published under the title The Ship Beneath the Ice by Pan Macmillan.
 A five-star review of the book by Simon Griffith of The Mail on Sunday said the "narrative cracks along with the pace of a well-crafted thriller" while Robert Crampton in The Times called it "gratifyingly long on logistical detail, correspondingly short on flights of fancy".
+In 2024, Simon & Schuster published Wonders in the Deep, a history of the world told through shipwrecks and the artefacts found on them, co-authored by Bound and travel writer Mark Frary.
 Bound's other books include Excavating Ships of War (ed.), Lost Ships (Simon & Schuster), The Archaeology of Ships of War, Archeologia Sottomarina alle Isole Eolie, (Pungitopo) and A Ship Cast Away about Alderney with Jason Monaghan.
-Books about Bound's work include Dragon Seaby F. Pope (Penguin Books) on the South China Sea excavation; Tarquin’s Ship(Souvenir Press) byA McKee, on the Giglio ship excavation.
+Books about Bound's work include Dragon Sea by F. Pope (Penguin Books) on the South China Sea excavation; Tarquin's Ship (Souvenir Press) by A McKee, on the Giglio ship excavation.
 Also, children's book The Search for the Oldest Shipwrecks in the World by D. Thornton tells the story of the Giglio ship.